xmdi/HARCS-C/README.md

 # HARCS in C

+## in process of rewriting

 very fast and lightweight method analysis toolkit for 3x3x3 rubik's cube

 compile with `gcc main.c -O3`

-why no makefile? because i hate them and they are pointless.
+why no makefile? because i hate them, and they are pointless.